The Glow Up Nobody Expected — Modern Paraphrase | nocap.bible

 Keeping It on the DL 🤫

-After the prophesying was done, Saul went to the high place and ran into his uncle, who had questions:
+After the prophesying was done, went to and ran into his uncle, who had questions:

 "Where'd you go?"